atweb3-io/celo-community-rpc/README.md

 This endpoint returns a JSON response with information about healthy and unhealthy backends for each network.
 It's useful for monitoring and debugging purposes.

+#### Caching Strategy

+The health status endpoint implements a balanced caching strategy to reduce KV reads while maintaining reasonably fresh data:

+- **Data Timestamp Caching**: The data timestamp itself is cached in KV and only updated during scheduled runs
+- **Server-side Caching**: Responses are cached for 5 minutes (configurable) with proper HTTP cache headers
+- **Conditional Responses**: 304 Not Modified responses are returned for conditional requests
+- **Client-side Respect**: The frontend respects these cache headers and shows detailed timing information
+- **Force Refresh Option**: Users can force a refresh by clicking the refresh button, bypassing the cache
+- **Transparent UI**: The interface clearly shows data timestamp, generation time, and fetch time

+This approach significantly reduces KV reads while still providing timely health status information.

+### Performance Optimizations

+The health check system includes several optimizations:

+1. **Longer Health Check Interval**: The health check worker runs every 15 minutes
+2. **HTTP Response Caching**: Responses are cached for 5 minutes
+3. **KV Caching**: Validator addresses are cached for 1 hour
+4. **KV Expiration**: Data is stored with appropriate TTLs to clean up stale information
+5. **Increased Timeout**: Health check timeout is set to 10 seconds

 ### Benefits

 - **Improved Reliability**: Unhealthy backends are automatically excluded from the rotation